 point and the contemporary relevance.
 One of the objectives of this work

-is to demonstrate your understanding of eighteenth-century literature.
+is to demonstrate your understanding of the earlier literature.

 Be sure to illustrate what the original work is about.

 Depending upon the nature of the imitation, you should aim not to exceed

 seven pages.
 All standards for formal writing apply.

 Recitation: Perhaps the most daring of all!
 The recitation